-Synchronization Phenomena in Complex Networks of van der Pol Oscillators
+Synchronization Phenomena in Frustration Networks of van der Pol Oscillators

-Kazuki Ueta, Yoko Uwate and Yoshifumi Nishio

-Dept. of Electrical and Electronic Engineering, Tokushima University, 2-1 Minami-Josanjima, Tokushima, 770-8506, Japan Phone: +81-88-656-7470, Fax: +81-88-656-7471 E-mail: {kazuki, uwate, nishio}@ee.tokushima-u.ac.jp
+Kazuki Ueta, Yoko Uwate and Yoshifumi nishio Dept. Electrical and Electronic Eng., Tokushima University 2-1 Minami-Josanjima, Tokushima 770-8506, Japan Email: kazuki, uwate, nishio@ee.tokushima-u.ac.jp

-Abstract

-Synchronization phenomena of frustration network by coupled oscillators has been studied in a wide range of fields, such as medicine and engineering.
+Abstract-Synchronization phenomena of frustration network by coupled oscillators has been studied in a wide range of fields, such as medicine and engineering.
 It is investigated towards various systems up to now.
 However, analysis of regarding more complex systems are little.
-In our study, we developed the system model so that a basic minimum unit even in more complex systems.
+In my study, We developed the system model so that a basic minimum unit even in more complex systems.
+The system is coupled by resistor and inductor with van del Pol oscillator.
 In addition, we observed synchronization phenomena about the system.